Cybersecurity and Privacy Institute, ISEC

 - PhD Advisor: Aanjhan Ranganathan

 Narmeen is a cyber enthusiast from Pakistan, currently pursuing a PhD in Cyber Security at Northeastern University, Boston, MA under the prestigious Fulbright Scholarship Program.
 She is also a recipient of DKG World Fellowship Award 2019.
-Narmeen received her bachelor’s degree in Electrical (Telecommunication) in 2013 and master’s degree in Information Security in 2016 from National Institute of Sciences and Technology (NUST), Pakistan with gold medal.
+Narmeen received her bachelor’s degree in Electrical (Telecommunication) in 2013 and master’s degree in Information Security in 2016 from National University of Sciences and Technology (NUST), Pakistan with gold medal.

 She started her professional career as Research Fellow/ Team Lead with a national R&D organization, and later served as Lecturer in the Department of Information Security, NUST, Pakistan for 3 years.
 During her service at NUST, she also held position of Coordinator for Pakistan’s first National Cyber Security Auditing and Evaluation Lab (NCSAEL-NUST).